FrançaisEnglish

 https://depot.erudit.org//id/003579dd

-Title: Foreign Direct Investments in Africa's Farmlands: Threat or Opportunity for Local Populations?
+Titre: Foreign Direct Investments in Africa's Farmlands: Threat or Opportunity for Local Populations?

-Authors: Dessy, Sylvain
+Auteur(s): Dessy, Sylvain

 Gohou, Gaston